vvv-school/tutorial_event-handling/README.md

 # The event-driven library

 The event-driven library allows you to use datastructures and helper modules to handle events.
-You need to include it in your header file `vOptFlow.h`.

 ```javascript
 #include "iCub/eventdriven/all.h"